wp-plugins/automatic-post-publishing-scheduler/readme.txt

 2. The link for the settings/configuration panel

 == Changelog ==
+= v1.3 =
+1. minor changes and improvements in efficiency
 = v1.2 =
 1. Just fixing a typo.
 Thanks Joseph the random passer-by.
 = v1.1 =